-DEAR S. D.: Your builder's advice is accurate.
-He is well informed on this subject.
-Rock salt can be one of concrete's worst enemies.
+DEAR S. D.: Your builder's advice is somewhat accurate.
+Rock salt can be one of concrete's worst enemies if the concrete was not mixed, finished and cured properly.
 Avoid using it on your concrete sidewalks, driveways, and patios if they have not been installed correctly.

 Concrete is a magnificent material.
 As a paving material, it can be one of the longest lasting surfaces that you can use.
 However, its useful life can be significantly reduced if you do not recognize its weaknesses.

 Concrete has high strength when it is compressed, or 'squeezed'.
 However, it is extremely weak when it is subjected to tension, or 'pulled'.
 Rock salt can take advantage of this weakness.

 |Get a 24-page guide right now that answers all your questions about Deicing Salts.
 Will it RUIN your concrete?
 Did you know that salt can SERIOUSLY harm you?
 What about your expensive landscaping?
 You can have all these answers and more in less than a minute.
 Buy it NOW.|

 Believe it or not, while concrete appears to be a very dense material, it is in fact quite like a blotter.
 It can and does absorb water.
 You can actually see this happen on a hot summer day.
 Sprinkle some water on your sidewalk or driveway and look very closely.
 You can actually see the water penetrate the surface of the concrete.